GPflow/GPflow/README.md

 ### 1b) Install Tensorflow fork from sources.

-You will also need [Bazel](http://bazel.io/).
+You will need [Bazel](http://bazel.io/).
+You will also need to install [Boost](http://www.boost.org/) this can usually be done using the command "apt-get install libboost-all-dev" on Linux or "brew install boost" for Mac OS.

 The sequence of commands is:

 ```
 pip uninstall tensorflow